 Everything is negotiable, but every negotiation is not easy.
 Experience is key when selecting who will help you with your Oracle audit.
 We have a pricing database of Oracle customers of all sizes detailing what they paid for each product.
 We can assure you are receiving the best deal.
 Additionally, we have negotiated terms in settling audit disputes that have saved customers millions in audit fees, either reducing the bill or even eliminating it altogether.
 If you choose to negotiate with Oracle directly here are a few common areas where Oracle is willing to bend:

-• Request that any unused licenses may be exchanged against any license obligations for different products.
+- Request that any unused licenses may be exchanged against any license obligations for different products.

-If you are concerned about an Oracle audit, have received an Oracle audit notice, or currently in the middle of an Oracle audit, contact LicenseFortress today.
+If you are concerned about an Oracle audit, have received an Oracle audit notice, or are currently in the middle of an Oracle audit, contact LicenseFortress today.